sreesreejuks/fabric-patterns/patterns/diy/README.md

 ## Overview

 The **DIY** Fabric Pattern is designed to create structured, step-by-step "Do It Yourself" tutorials.
 This pattern can either **generate** a DIY tutorial **based on an input topic** or **extract** a DIY tutorial from already **provided input**.
-By organizing necessary components, materials, and instructions into a clear and engaging format, the pattern ensures that every tutorial is practical and user-friendly. 📋💡
+By organizing necessary components, materials, and instructions into a clear and engaging format, the pattern ensures that every tutorial is practical and user-friendly. 📋

+- 💡 Try is with YouTube DIY transcripts
+- 😂 Try it even with some silly prompts like `In a desert island, how to eat your dead frog without hurting his feelings`

 ---